 |Here you can see the grit on the unseated bullet|

-7 X 30 Waters ; Next on my list is a scope mounted 7X30 Waters carbine barrel for a Thompson Contender, that even right out of the box was so inaccurate before the first box of ammo was fired out of it, that it has sat for 20 years.
+7 X 30 Waters ; Next on my list is a scope mounted 7X30 Waters carbine barrel for a Thompson Contender, that even right out of the box was so inaccurate that before the first box of ammo was fired out of it, that it just sat in a vault for 20 years.

 A Few More to Look At ; Then a Remington model 760 that was rebarreled from 30-06 to 25-06.
 Following that will be a Savage model 2400 O/U 12 ga. over a rebarreled from 222 Rem. to 270 Win.
 These had new barrels installed and have been sitting for YEARS because of inaccuracy.
 Now that I have retired from gunsmithing, I am trying to clean up stuff that has been sitting in the vault for too long.

 The Old Way ; In years past, bore lapping was done by hand, by running a ramrod with a really demolished brass brush (to hold the lead) up the bore from the breech.
 Wrap a small amount of cleaning batch the rear of this brush and push it up to where the brush tip was about 1/2" below the muzzle.
 Heat up some lead and pour into the muzzle.
 If it ran over at the muzzle, push the ramrod so the lead was slightly exposed, and with your knife, cut off any excess.
 Carefully push the lead out of the muzzle, BUT NOT ENOUGH TO DISENGAGE THE RIFLING.
 Smear medium valve grinding compound on this lap, and get busy pushing and pulling it from one end to the other, being careful to not go all the way out.
 If you do, you will have to CAREFULLY realign the lap to the correct rifling it came out of.